ap0llo/changelog/docs/configuration/settings/footers.md

     </tr>
 </table>

-The *Footer Dispaly Name* setting configures how [Conventional Commit](https://www.conventionalcommits.org/) footers are displayed.
+The *Footer Display Name* setting configures how [Conventional Commit](https://www.conventionalcommits.org/) footers are displayed.

 By default, footers are included unchanged in the output.
 Using this setting, you can configure a footer's display name which will be used in the output instead of the footer's name.